gustofied/P2Engine/README.md

 **The Foundation for Learning**

 Rollouts is the key infrastructure to enable P2Engine's future learning loop.
 Currently, evaluators score agent outputs automatically, so the next step is to close the loop and use these scores to automatically propagate successful configurations to underperforming variants, creating a system that improves itself through experimentation.
-Something like that, there are many ways here, and we will talk about that in the [Future](#future) section.
+Something like that, there are many ways here, and I will talk about that in the [Future](#future) section.

 ---